Guerrillero Heroico: Origins

-On March 4, 1960, the French freighter La Coubre exploded in Havana Harbor, killing up to 100 people and injuring several hundred more.
+On 4 March 1960, the French freighter La Coubre exploded in Havana Harbor, killing up to 100 people and injuring several hundred more.
 Upon hearing the blast, Guevara rushed to the harbor to board the burning ship, angrily forcing his way past those concerned for his safety following a secondary explosion.

-The following day on March 5, President Fidel Castro blamed the U.S. CIA and called for a memorial service and mass demonstration at Havana's Colón Cemetery, to honor the victims.
+The following day on 5 March, President Fidel Castro blamed the U.S. CIA and called for a memorial service and mass demonstration at Havana's Colón Cemetery, to honor the victims.
 At the time, Guevara was Minister of Industry in the new government, and Korda was Castro's official photographer.
 After a funeral march along the seafront boulevard known as Malecón, Fidel Castro gave a eulogy for the fallen at a stage on the corner of 23rd and 12th streets.
 Castro gave a fiery speech, using the words "Patria o Muerte" ("Homeland or Death") for the first time.

-Meanwhile, at 11:20 am, Guevara came into view for a few seconds.
+Meanwhile, at 11:20 am, Guevara came into view for a few seconds, wearing a jacket and a black beret with an inverted five-pointed brass star.
 Korda snapped just two frames of him from a distance of about 25–30 ft before he disappeared from sight.
 Korda immediately realised his photograph had the attributes of a portrait.
 Later, Korda said of this photograph, "I remember it as if it were today … seeing him framed in the viewfinder, with that expression.
 I am still startled by the impact … it shakes me so powerfully".